romebell/apex-tracker/README.md

 Before you begin, you will need to gain access to the Tracker API to use for the project.
 You will need to go to
 <https://tracker.gg/developers> to sign up for an account if you do not have one.

+Here is the link to check for the current [Apex Leaderboard](https://dreamteam.gg/apex/leaderboards)

 We first need to set up NPM.
 We do the following command and configure package.json.
 After set up `package.json` file, you will need to install the following packages: `express` `morgan` `dotenv` `node-fetch` `concurrently`

 `$ npm init`